Aliases for INMT Gene

 Previous GeneCards Identifiers for INMT Gene

 N-methylation of endogenous and xenobiotic compounds is a major method by which they are degraded.
 This gene encodes an enzyme that N-methylates indoles such as tryptamine.
 Alternative splicing results in multiple transcript variants.
 Read-through transcription also exists between this gene and the downstream FAM188B (family with sequence similarity 188, member B) gene. [provided by RefSeq, Nov 2010]

 GeneCards Summary for INMT Gene

 INMT (Indolethylamine N-Methyltransferase) is a Protein Coding gene.
-Among its related pathways are Selenocompound metabolism and Tryptophan metabolism.
-GO annotations related to this gene include thioether S-methyltransferase activity and amine N-methyltransferase activity.
+Among its related pathways are superpathway of tryptophan utilization and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include methyltransferase activity and amine N-methyltransferase activity.
 An important paralog of this gene is NNMT.

 UniProtKB/Swiss-Prot for INMT Gene